 - Previous social science research focused on leader traits, characteristics.
-Now the focus is on leader behavior. - As we've just seen, the Bible teaches both are necessary. - The current empirical emphasis now is on leader behaviors, how they are perceived, and their results. - Leader behaviors are broadly classified in two main categories: - + Initiation of structure (I) - + Consideration (C) - + See Edward D. Seely essay, "Balancing the Two Major Dimensions of Leadership: Initiation of Structure and Consideration" on Church Administration page of Web site: www.fromacorntooak12.com.
+Now the focus is on leader behavior. - As we've just seen, the Bible teaches both are necessary. - The current empirical emphasis now is on leader behaviors, how they are perceived, and their results. - Leader behaviors are broadly classified in two main categories: + Initiation of structure (I) - + Consideration (C) - + See Edward D. Seely essay, "Balancing the Two Major Dimensions of Leadership: Initiation of Structure and Consideration" on the Church Leadership and Administration page of my WordPress Website and also on my academic Website.